thenativeweb/wolkenkit-boards/README.md

 To run a wolkenkit application, you first need to install the dependencies of wolkenkit, such as Node.js and Docker.
 For this, see the installation guide for [macOS](https://docs.wolkenkit.io/latest/getting-started/installing-wolkenkit/installing-on-macos/), [Linux](https://docs.wolkenkit.io/latest/getting-started/installing-wolkenkit/installing-on-linux/), [Windows](https://docs.wolkenkit.io/latest/getting-started/installing-wolkenkit/installing-on-windows/), or [Docker Machine](https://docs.wolkenkit.io/latest/getting-started/installing-wolkenkit/installing-using-docker-machine/).

-### Installing the wolkenkit CLI locally
+### Installing the dependencies

-In order to start the backend, you need to install the corresponding version of the wolkenkit CLI.
-The version is preconfigured in the dev dependencies of this project.
-Install it using npm:
+Everything you need to run the backend is preconfigured in the dependencies of the project.
+Install them using npm:

 ```shell
 $ npm install
 ```

-You can now use the local version of wolkenkit to control the backend:
+You can now use the local version of the wolkenkit CLI to control the backend.
+For example to list all the available wolkenkit commands, run:

 ```shell
 $ npx wolkenkit --help